 As a city known for haute couture, new arrivals with a sense of fashion are sure to fall in love with Chicago.
 Head straight for Magnificent Mile on Michigan Avenue where hundreds of store windows all vie for attention.
 Oak Street is also a good bet for fashion and designer stores.

-Those who love to browse will be able to find just about everything under the sun can be found at Maxwell Street Market, which takes place on Sunday mornings from March to December.
+Those who love to browse will find just about anything under the sun at Maxwell Street Market, which takes place on Sunday mornings from March to December.

 Eating out in Chicago